If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 However, if you generally have a low-sugar diet and are healthy in other ways, for example, you eat lots of fruit, vegetables, and wholegrain regularly, then Thai iced tea in moderation may be acceptable.

-There are low-sugar versions of Thai iced tea on the market that are better but should still be consumed in moderation due to the caffeine content.
+Low-sugar versions of Thai iced tea on the market are better but should still be consumed in moderation due to the high caffeine content.

 The reason why we say that Thai iced tea can be consumed in moderation when pregnant is that it does have the below benefits: